 The Next Steps

 Where does that leave us?
 What steps can be taken by marketers and researchers who rely on self-reported shopper data?

 Fortunately, today there are new solutions available to provide a bridge between human recall and actual behavior.
-Marketers and researchers can now utilize first party, permission-based sources of factual, observed digital behaviors as the basis for shopper research.
+Marketers and researchers can now utilize zero-party, permission-based sources of factual, observed digital behaviors as the basis for shopper research.